serg3295/nodeMCU-emmylua/README.md

 Then create directories and put files from this repository into them as shown in the example below.<br>
 Note.
 Files for esp32 and for esp8266 must be located in different directories.

-This is an example of a directory structure:
+Here is an example of a directory structure:
 ```
 nodeMCU
 | plugin.lua  # script